DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/otel_support.md

 Then enable tracing as normal.

-Note that this information will be merged with any hosts set on `DdSdkConfiguration.firstPartyHosts`.
-Hosts specified in `firstPartyHosts` will generate Datadog Tracing Headers by default.
+This information is merged with any hosts set on `DdSdkConfiguration.firstPartyHosts`.
+Hosts specified in `firstPartyHosts` generate Datadog Tracing Headers by default.

 ## Further reading